Flow and Foolproof have become united

 Things are starting to change.
 The Strategy & Planning team at Foolproof works with international brands who see user experience as a sustainable source of competitive advantage.

 We do three main types of work:

-This is a long-term business strategy to improve, measure and manage the customer experience through digital channels.
+This is a long-term business strategy to improve, measure and manage the customer experience across multiple channels and devices.

 Consumer behaviour and attitudes are changing fast as technology creates new possibilities and the exchange of new ideas.
 Most businesses are not keeping pace with this change.
 We can help you create a clear understanding how your business needs to serve its customers, and work out how to harness technology to do it.

 We can also help you prioritise, working out a roadmap of improvement for the user experience and helping senior stakeholders understand the case for investment.

 User experience strategy needs to be shared and understood across your business, so our outputs are straightforward and written in plain English.